bildpunkt/nightbug-website/README.md

 * Ruby
 * Jekyll

 If both of these dependencies are installed you can just run `jekyll build` to compile the lastest version of the website into the `_site` folder.
+Use `jekyll serve -w` to start up a web server and view your changes in a browser.

 ## How member data works